Tell us a little bit about who you are and about your debut album 'Fade out Lines'.

 How do you utilize social media and online platforms to connect with your audience and promote your music?

 Instagram and - to a much lesser degree - Facebook are still important tools to connect to the fans, some even prefer writing emails!
 The online streaming platforms, however, may have the biggest potential since music-interested people are already on them, but these platforms do not yet offer connectivity between fans and musicians as much as would be possible.
+This is in my perception the biggest drawback of these formats.

 Music promotion is currently unthinkable without google ads, facebook ads, Instagram promotions etc. I would be highly curious to see how AI will impact music promotion in the future to get better results with less effort - interesting vision?

 One should also not forget printed and digital magazines and media as well as radio.
 However, for Indie's it is not easy to get ON AIR at a bigger radio station.
 Internet radios, however, have also quite a big audience and a frequently specialized.
-Finding the right one interested in the music I'm producing has got a lot easier with a new service called Groover aiming to connect musicians and radio stations / promotors / curators etc.
+Finding the right one interested in the music I'm producing has got a lot easier with a new service called Groover aiming to connect musicians and radio stations / promotors / curators etc. Meanwhile, Fantomacs is present on 250+ internet radio stations - amazing!

 What is the best piece of advice you have received as a musician?